What are your earliest memories of being interested in Art?

 You then moved to Belfast?

-I moved to Belfast around 2000 where I worked for Community Arts Partnership.
-I was one of the founding members of Platform for the Arts and I worked for Queens Street Studios.
-I am still involved in supporting local artists.
+I moved to Belfast around 2000 and worked for arts organisations here.
+Among others, I was business development manager at Community Arts Partnership, I was one of the founding members of Belfast Platform for the Arts and I sat on the Gallery Committee of Queens Street Studios.
+Then a few years ago I completed an MA in Art History and started working as an art consultant, supporting and promoting local artists .

 Why did you set up Gallery 545?

-In setting up Gallery 545 I brought together all my strengths and areas of expertise: art history, my love of art and visual art, arts management, I worked in arts management for more than 15 years, and also supporting artists and arts organisations.
+Gallery 545 has now become my most important project, and I see it as the culmination of my work.
+In setting up Gallery 545 I brought together all my strengths and areas of expertise: art history, my love of art and visual art, arts management, I worked in arts management for more than 15 years, and also supporting artists and collaborating with arts organisations and businesses.
+Gallery 545 promotes talented emerging and more established artists based in Northern Ireland showcasing their art both on its website www.gallery545.com and at pop-up exhibitions in different venues.

 And the name?